ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-mz.md

 The setup uses the *powervs-subnet* cluster resource agent to manage the service IP address of an application in a multizone region implementation.
 The resource agent supports only the use of different zones in the same multizone region.
 Deployment across multiple regions is not supported.
-See [Region and data center locations for resource deployment](https://cloud.ibm.com/docs/overview?topic=overview-locations#table-mzr){: external} for more information about multizone regions and available locations.
+See [Multizone regions (MZR)](https://cloud.ibm.com/docs/overview?topic=overview-locations#table-mzr){: external} and [IBM Cloud regions](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-ibm-cloud-reg){: external} for more information about multizone regions and available locations.

 The information describes how to transform the individual virtual server instances into a cluster.
 {: shortdesc}